o3de/o3de.org/content/docs/user-guide/assets/pipeline/job-dependency-reference.md

 Manage dependencies for assets so that Asset Pipeline processes them in the correct order.

 In Asset Pipeline, you create asset builders using the Asset Builder SDK.
-The Asset Builder SDK processes your custom asset\-type source files into game\-ready files.
+The Asset Builder SDK processes your custom asset-type source files into game-ready files.
 The Asset Builder SDK is a separate executable from Asset Processor.
 For more information about the Asset Builder SDK, see [Creating a Custom Asset Builder](/docs/user-guide/tutorials/assets/custom-builder.md).

 For each asset builder that registered a particular source asset type:

 1. The `CreateJobs` operation is invoked, which is where you can declare job dependencies.

-1. The `ProcessJob` operation is invoked, which is where your source files are processed into game\-ready assets.
+1. The `ProcessJob` operation is invoked, which is where your source files are processed into game-ready assets.

 A job is uniquely identified by a tuple that contains the following:
 + **Job key** - The key that the builder emits for that kind of job in its own `CreateJobs` function.